aquariumbio/aquarium/docs/protocol_development/protocol_tutorial.md

 #### Attributes

-* **id** - the id of the Item.
+* **itm.id** - the id of the Item.
 Every Item in the lab has a unique id that can by used to refer to it (see finding Items and Samples).

-* **location** - a string describing the physical location in the lab where the Item's physical manifestation can be found.
+* **itm.location** - a string describing the physical location in the lab where the Item's physical manifestation can be found.
 The location of an item can be modified in a protocol with **itm.move_to**, as in:

 ```ruby